-This extensive study reinforces for adult learners the specific consequences of the three periods of colonization in California - Spanish, Mexican, and American - and provides useful excerpts from primary sources that could be used with students.
+This extensive study reinforces for adult learners the specific consequences of the three periods of colonization in California - Spanish, Mexican, and American - and provides useful excerpts from primary sources that could be incorporated into student lessons.

 “How do we heal?
 Toppling the Myth of Junipero Serra,” KQED, 7 July 2020.